Can I airfreight magnets?

 When in doubt, we recommend avoiding airfreight.

-According to IATA (International Air Transport Association) Packing Guideline 953 (formerly 902), a shipment with magnets falls under one of three categories:
+Magnet package rules issued by IATAAccording to IATA (International Air Transport Association) Packing Guideline 953 (formerly 902), a shipment with magnets falls under one of three categories:

 2. Shipment unproblematic (magnetic field very small)The second and more stringent test requires that at a distance of 2,1 metres from the package a magnetic field of less than 0,002 gauss (2 mG = 0,2 µT) is created.

 If the package passes this test, the content is considered "not magnetised" for transport purposes and the package can be shipped.
-In that case, it is recommended to attach a shipping declaration that confirms that the package passed the stricter test and therefore can be viewed as non-magnetic.
+In that case, it is recommended to attach a shipping declaration that confirms the package passed the stricter test and therefore can be regarded as non-magnetic.
 This can avoid possible delays due to inspections by authorities.

 The aim is, therefore, to pass the stricter second test and airfreight the package without special measures.
 The big problem with this packing regulation lies in the fact that this measurement can only be done with expensive special equipment.
 Most magnetic field measuring devices cannot measure such weak magnetic fields.